Utcassyxz/DriverUS/README.md

 ## Software and Functionality of Codes

-The software portion consists of code located on the raspberry pi in a SD card.
-Here is a breakdown for the different code files:
+The software system for our autonomous vehicle is stored on an SD card within the Raspberry Pi.
+It consists of multiple Python scripts, each designed to handle specific tasks in the development, testing, and execution of the AI models.
+Below is a detailed breakdown of these code files:
-* [manage.py](src/codes/Manage.py) is the main code that allows for data training
+* [manage.py](src/codes/Manage.py) is the main code that collects training data for the AI model
-* [config.py](src/codes/config.py) sets the the default PWM values which controls the car
+* [config.py](src/codes/config.py) defines the default Pulse Width Modulation (PWM) values, which are critical for controlling the vehicle's motors and steering.
+These parameters ensure consistent and precise vehicle movement.
-* [calibrate.py](src/codes/Calibrate.py) allows for the synchronized processing of the AI model
+* [calibrate.py](src/codes/Calibrate.py) is used to synchronize the AI model with the vehicle’s hardware, this script ensures that sensor data and system responses are accurately aligned during operation.
-* [airc_drive10.py](src/codes/airc_drive10.py) is a testing software for the AI model
+* [airc_drive10.py](src/codes/airc_drive10.py) serves as a testing tool for the AI model.
+It allows us to evaluate and debug the vehicle's performance in a controlled environment before deploying it in competition.
-* [myconfig.py](src/codes/myconfig.py) is the base code we built off of from the donkey car forums
+* [myconfig.py](src/codes/myconfig.py) provides the foundational framework upon which we built our customized AI solutions which is imported form the donkey car forums.
-* [main_freerun.py](src/codes/main_freerun.py) is the final AI model program for our freerun part of the competition.
-The program drives the car 3 times around the track and stops based off gyro readings
+* [main_freerun.py](src/codes/main_freerun.py) is the final AI program for the freerun segment of the competition.
+This script enables the vehicle to autonomously complete three laps around the track and stop precisely based on gyroscope readings.
-* [main_obstacle.py](src/codes/main_obstacle.py) is the final AI model program for our obstacle run part of the competition.
-The program drives the car 2 times around the track while dodging obstacels according the rules, completes another lap cw or ccw based off the rules, and compeltes a final lap that parks the car into the parking slot.
+* [main_obstacle.py](src/codes/main_obstacle.py) is the final AI program for the obstacle run segment of the competition.
+It drives the car through two laps while dynamically avoiding obstacles according to the competition rules.
+The program then performs an additional lap (clockwise or counterclockwise as specified by the rules) and concludes with a final lap, parking the vehicle accurately in the designated slot.

-Overall the codes intertwine with the electromechanical designs to ensure a smooth functioning training process and model integration.
+These scripts seamlessly integrate with the electromechanical systems, including the Raspberry Pi, gyroscope, camera, and motors.
+Together, the software and hardware ensure a smooth and efficient training process, real-time decision-making, and flawless execution during competition.
+This harmonious interaction between software and hardware underscores the sophistication of our autonomous vehicle’s design.